ganeti/ganeti/doc/admin.rst

 Node can be added and removed (if they host no instances) at will from the cluster.
-In a HA cluster and only with HA instances, the loss of any single node will not cause disk data loss for any instance; of course, a node crash will cause the crash of the its primary instances.
+In a HA cluster and only with HA instances, the loss of any single node will not cause disk data loss for any instance; of course, a node crash will cause the crash of its primary instances.

 A node belonging to a cluster can be in one of the following roles at a given time: